 Think about how you like things when you’re getting dressed.
 Do you like to hang your blouses?
 Or do you prefer to have them in a neat stack?
-Design your closet in such a way what you can store your most-used items around eye-level, less used things below and the least used things on the higher shelves.
+Design your closet in such a way that you can store your most-used items around eye level, less-used things below, and the least used things on the higher shelves.

 2. Don’t Go Overboard

 This is an important step in your design process – deciding on how big or small your closet needs to be.
 Don’t just sacrifice an entire wall to a closet, before you carefully consider what you’ll be storing inside it.
 You can keep a small bedroom looking spacious, even with the closet in it, cutting down drastically on the costs involved.

 Ergonomics aren’t restricted to office chairs alone.
 You don’t want to be on all fours, trying to look for your favorite pair of shorts, or bending down every time you want to put a handbag or scarf inside the closet.

 Plan your closet ergonomically, and you’ll find that things become easier to find, and it’s easier than ever to keep things organized.